niharjoshi/OrganizeGmail/README.md

 ## SSO
 OG uses your Google account for authentication so your login is securely handled by the google-auth OAuth servers.
 We do not handle your usernames or password in our backend in any way.

+## Tech Stack

+## MVP
+Our goal is to deliver a fully functional dashboard hosted on Vercel that logs you in with Google's SSO and helps you visualize your Gmail inbox by filters like sender and domain.
+The app will also allow you to mass delete emails based on the selected filter.
+Although the aformentioned features are part of our planned minimum viable product, we will try to include the recompression of attachments feature to save even more Google Drive space.